By popular interest, the votes are in and the Himalayan salt lamp has won the title of Best Natural Health Gadget!

 If you want to keep your Himalayan pink salt lamp in the bedroom, but it’s too bright to for you to sleep with the lamp on, here are a few options which might work for you:

 Assuming that your lamp didn’t come with a dimmer switch, you may want to purchase one of these and swap it out for the old non-dimmable cord assembly.
+(Alternatively, if you haven’t purchased your salt lamp yet then you may want to purchase a salt lamp that comes with the capability to dim the light, such as this one)

 If the lamp is still too bright even when fully dimmed, you could try moving it into a nearby closet or some other area which would shade the light without removing the lamp from your immediate vicinity.